realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 - Strive to make it read like regular English as possible, and to be able to understand it without using IDE tools (like hover to find var types).
 - Limit language to plain-old Java 8
+- Prefer verbosity of descriptions to brevity of code.
+Should be easy to read and understand.
+- Prevent "whats that for/do?" questions by using explicit intention-revealing names for everything.
+- Risk pedantic naming over brevity of code.
+  - You may think you know what a variable/method is for, but the next person may not.
+  - Yes, this risks job security, but it also makes it easier to change code as you keep extending the code base.
+We risk improving the developer experience for our own sake.

 ### Encapsulation of Data via Intention-named methods
   - Set and Get methods are not used, instead methods are named for their intention.